In the city of Tissamamarama, there are 4 ancient stupas belonging to the Anuradhapura Era ara lying in a row. These are

 Travel Directions to Tissamaharama Raja maha Viharaya

-Route 01 from Colombo to Tissamaharama Raja maha Viharaya | Route 02 from Colombo to Tissamaharama Raja maha Viharaya |
+Route 01 from Colombo to Tissamaharama Raja maha Viharaya Route 02 from Colombo to Tissamaharama Raja maha Viharaya

 Tissamaharama Rajamaha Viharaya

-Historians have revealed that the southern empire was commenced with the reign of King “Mahanaga” from 307 B.C. to 267 B.C. followed by king Yatalatissa and Prince Gothabaya, his son.
-However, it is King Kavantissa who is considered as the pioneer architect of the development of the propagation of Buddhism through the construction Tissamaharamaya along with 362 other chaitiyas which includes: Seruwila and Mahiyangana as well.
+Historians have revealed that the southern empire commenced with the reign of King “Mahanaga” from 307 B.C. to 267 B.C. followed by King Yatalatissa and Prince Gothabaya, his son.
+However, it is King Kavantissa who is considered as the pioneer architect of the development of the propagation of Buddhism through the construction of Tissamaharamaya along with 362 other chaitiyas which includes: Seruwila and Mahiyangana as well.
 Certain philosophers deduce that King Kavantissa is destined to be the father of Maithri Buddha in a future birth.

-The chronicles have also revealed that King Kavantissa had sought the blessings of Arahat Gothama in constructing Tissa Chaitiya and erected it on a square platform.
+The chronicles also revealed that King Kavantissa had sought the blessings of Arahat Gothama in constructing Tissa Chaitiya and erected it on a square platform.

 There are four main chaitiyas in the Tissamaharama complex.
-They are “Tissa Chaitiya” (which has taken the pride of place among the four) the “Yatala Vehera“, “Sandagiri Vehera“ and the “Menik Vehera“.
+They are “Tissa Chaitiya” (which has taken the pride of place among the four) the “Yatala Vehera, “Sandagiri Vehera and the “Menik Vehera.
 The Tissa Vehera is located South East of the Tissa Wewa while Menik Vehera and the Yatala Vehera are near the lake on the Western Tank.
 Historians also debate that the present Yatala Vehera could be the de facto Tissa Chaitiya which the one referred to as the Tissa Chaitiya is the Naga Vehera and the Menik Vehera as the older Tissa Maha Vehera while others opine that the present Yatala Vehera is the older Tissa Maha vehera.

-Despite divergent opinions on the Tissamaharama Chaitiya‘s existence, there has been on firm evidence of the present chaitiya not being the one as constructed by King Kavantissa in 2nd century BC.
+Despite divergent opinions on the Tissamaharama Chaitiya‘s existence, there has been firm evidence of the present chaitiya not being the one as constructed by King Kavantissa in the 2nd century BC.
 This is further justified by the rock inscriptions on the rock named “Etha-bendi Gala”.

 Historians deduce that the superiority of a chaitiya lies in the nature of relics deposited in it.
 Even the stanzas have been prepared accordingly.
-The Buddhist belief until recent times have been that the forehead relic (“Lalata Dhathu”) has been placed in the Tissa Chaitiya, while the “Dhathu Vansa” states that the “Lalata Dhatu” has been deposited in the Seruwila Chaitiya in Trincomalee.
-However, the strong belief that the Lord Buddha’s forehead relic being placed in the Tissa Vehera is strongly due to a sentiment published in a devotional song two centuries ago.
+The Buddhist belief until recent times has been that the forehead relic (“Lalata Dhathu”) has been placed in the Tissa Chaitiya, while the “Dhathu Vansa” states that the “Lalata Dhatu” has been deposited in the Seruwila Chaitiya in Trincomalee.
+However, the strong belief that the Lord Buddha’s forehead relic was placed in the Tissa Vehera is strongly due to a sentiment published in a devotional song two centuries ago.

-A rock inscription which denoted an important piece of history was discovered by investigations officer of the Department of Archaeology 1960.
+A rock inscription that denoted an important piece of history was discovered by an investigations officer of the Department of Archaeology in 1960.
 The inscription goes on to state that King Kavantissa had deposited a tooth relic of Lord Buddha in the Tissa Chaitiya as well.
-The inscription explains in detail that the relic has been off the Buddha’s lower jaw and this had been around four centuries prior to the visit of Princess Hemamala and Dhantha Kumaru with the other tooth relics which were deposited in theAnuradhapura era.
+The inscription explains in detail that the relic has been off the Buddha’s lower jaw and this had been around four centuries prior to the visit of Princess Hemamala and Dhantha Kumaru with the other tooth relics which were deposited in the Anuradhapura era.
 A further pillar inscription in this regard also states that another pillar inscription pertaining to Arahat Mahinda also exists belonging to 10 th century A.D.
-The inscription which is of a three dimensional nature, has on its first side, 27 lines which are one foot five inches in length.
-The second side inscriptions are not at all clear which consists of 6 lines.
+The inscription which is of a three-dimensional nature has on its first side, 27 lines that are one foot-five inches in length.
+The second side inscriptions are not at all clear and consist of 6 lines.
 It is believed that the third had been maliciously destructed.

 The Tissamaharama – Kirinde inscription states thus: “Sidhani Aparimitha Lokehi Buddha, Samenithi athama Parama Dulabhe, Saraghetha Pathe Anuthara Sathe, Maha Sarane Lokha vathe budha Nama Sayabhu…” of which the translation means, “There is no equal being to Lord Buddha in this world.
 It is very difficult or impossible to see the enlightened.
-The Lord Buddha provides the divine sight to all beings….”
+The Lord Buddha provides the divine sight to all beings….

 The pillar inscription at Akuregoda between Sandagiri Vehera and the Akuregoda village lies another pillar inscription which is constructed in brick of 30 feet in height and nine feet in thickness which gives a detailed description of King Naga’s pursuit of absolving from craving.